DiogoNeves/diogoneves.github.io/index.md

 From working on Siri to the _BAFTA award-winning_ **Little Big Planet PSP** and later **Killzone Mercenary**.

-Diogo spends much of his free time with his **lovely family**, enjoying life.
+Diogo spends much of his free time with his **lovely family**, enjoying life, or in a dark room at night, learning Music Production and pressing buttons.

 ### Excited about